PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 counters, excludes `iterations`, and adds clamped net pruning.
 Only the terminal form stages starting count, raw results, and `_late_qkv_stats`; the two default forms continue to ignore their return values.

+Immediately before late QKV, the shape-extract owner prunes only after a positive rewrite, so its single returned counter fully describes mutation.
+There are three production calls to this owner.
+Strict characterization selects only the call between late SPP and the QKV starting-count capture and requires it to assign `_late_pre_qkv_shape_extract_stats`.
+The other two calls must remain untouched at this checkpoint.